 The link between nutrition, physical activity, and learning is well documented.
-Healthy eating and activity patterns are essential for students to achieve their full academic potential, full physical and mental growth, and lifelong health and well-being.
-According to School Health Guidelines published by the Centers for Disease Control and Prevention, healthy eating and physical activity, essential for healthy weight, are also linked to reduced risk for many chronic diseases, including Type 2 diabetes mellitus, heart disease, and cancer.
+Healthy eating and activity patterns are essential for students to achieve their full academic potential, full physical and mental growth, and lifelong health and wellbeing.
+According to the School Health Guidelines to Promote Healthy Eating and Physical Activity published by the Center for the Disease Control, healthy eating and physical activity, essential for healthy weight, are also linked to reduced risk for many chronic diseases, including Type 2 diabetes mellitus, heart disease, and cancer (School Health Guidelines, 5).
 Schools have a responsibility to help students learn, establish, and maintain lifelong, healthy eating and activity patterns.
-Well-planned and effectively implemented school nutrition and fitness programs have been shown to enhance students' overall health, as well as their behavior and academic achievement in school.
-Staff wellness is also an integral part of a healthy school environment, since school staff can serve as daily role models for healthy behaviors.
+Well-planned and effectively implemented school nutrition and fitness programs have been shown to enhance students' overall health, as well as their behavior and academic achievement in school (Association Between School